techhire-la/site/README.md

 # TechHire-LA
 Website for TechHire Los Angeles\
-  -Social Media feed needs to be added\
-  -Copy needs to be implemented
+  -Links need to be checked for accuracy\